danishalib/Car-Price-Predicton-Using-Machine-Learning/README.md

 * Selling price of cars with fuel type Diesel is more higher than the ones Petrol and CNG

 ## Citation
-This article was very helpful while building my models
+This article by Panwar Abhash Anil was very helpful while building my models:

 https://towardsdatascience.com/used-car-price-prediction-using-machine-learning-e3be02d977b2